Fadhil/tesla_middleware_dynamic_headers/README.md

 # Tesla.Middleware.DynamicHeaders

-Middleware for the [Tesla](https://hexdocs.pm/tesla/readme.html) HTTP client that sets value for HTTP headers dynamically at runtime.
+Middleware for the [Tesla](https://hexdocs.pm/tesla/readme.html) HTTP client that sets value for HTTP headers dynamically at runtime from the application environment.

 This is most useful to handle secrets such as auth tokens.
-If you set them at compile time, then they are hard coded into the release file, which is a security risk.
+If you set secrets at compile time, then they are hard coded into the release file, a security risk.
 Similarly, if you build your code in a CI system, then you have to make the secrets available there.

 ## Installation